servo/book/src/hacking/building-for-openharmony.md

 #### Manual installation of the OpenHarmony SDK (e.g. on Linux)

 <div class="warning _note">
-    Before rushing and downloading the OH SDK from gitee as described here, please note that you will also need `hvigor` to compile applications.
-    `hvigor` is currently only available via the [HarmonyOS NEXT commandline tools], which also contains a copy of the OpenHarmony SDK.
+    Before rushing and downloading the OH SDK from gitee as described here, please note that you will also need hvigor to compile applications. hvigor is currently recommended to be downloaded via the HarmonyOS NEXT commandline tools package, which also contains a copy of the OpenHarmony SDK.
 </div>

 Go to the [OpenHarmony release notes] and select the version you want to compile for.